Why Flexibility Is the Working Parent’s Superpower

-Flexibility is not just important for working parents, it’s important for everyone.
-Flexibility in your schedule is what allows you to know you have autonomy over your life, that you can schedule your day to maximise your productivity and work around inflexible commitments relating to those dependant on you.
-Without flexibility you can feel stressed out, over-worked and time-starved.
-Cue, quality of life.
+Flexibility is not just important for working parents... it’s important for everyone.
+Flexibility in your schedule is what allows you to know you have autonomy over your life... that you can design your day to maximise productivity and work around inflexible commitments relating to those dependent on you.
+Without flexibility, you can feel stressed, overworked, and time-starved.
+Cue: quality of life.

 For working parents, flexibility is the most valuable currency there is.
-Being able to pick up your child from school a couple of times a week, attend a child’s concert, take them to an activity, be home with them for dinner, these are important and it’s flexibility that enables these moments to occur.
-It is the quality of time that matters more than quantity.
+Being able to pick up your child from school a couple of times a week, attend a concert, take them to an activity, be home for dinner... these moments matter.
+And it’s flexibility that makes them possible.
+It’s the quality of time that matters more than quantity.

 How do you maximise your flexibility to spend time with your child?